KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Now you can add extra layers on the default one.
 Switch to the **layer** tab of the Location Inteligence options panel.

 Here click on **select form catalog**, choose the layers you want to add.
 Mark them in the bottom part of the Location Intelligence area in the Layer box and the selected layer are displayed.
-These steps are shown in :numref:`stepsforlayeradd`.
-In our example we upload some waypoints, you can see the results obtained in :numref:`mapwithlayers`.
+These steps are shown in figure below.

 .. _stepsforlayeradd:
 .. figure:: media/image358.png

     Steps for layer adding

+In our example we upload some waypoints, you can see the results obtained in next figure.

 .. _mapwithlayers:
 .. figure:: media/image359.png